 - See all the nutrition info, including calories, carbs, protein, etc.

 You’ll have to scroll down and let me know what you think.

-It became an instant family favorite and earned a spot in my dinner rotation in October, after I saw a version of it on Pinterest.
-And now that I see the photos, I’d say it’s company worthy as well.
+Now, back to this pork tenderloin with cream cheese and jalapeños.
+It became an instant family favorite and earned a spot in my dinner rotation after I saw a version of it on Pinterest.

-I’ve made this pork tenderloin at least four times, experimenting along the way.
+I’ve made this pork many times, experimenting along the way.
 I tried substituting mascarpone, but we really prefer cream cheese here.

 The beauty of this dish is that it’s so simple, flavorful and easy to memorize.
 You really won’t need a recipe after the first couple tries, except to note the oven temperature and cooking time.

 How to Make Stuffed Pork Tenderloin with Cream Cheese and Jalapeños

 All you have to do is trim the fat off the pork and cut a slit down the center of each tenderloin.
 Add salt, pepper, and garlic powder.